22 Free Itemized Receipt Templates

 Amount paid

-Amount paid by a buyer can sometimes be different from the Final Total specified on the itemized receipt.
+Amount paid by a buyer can sometimes be different from the Final Total specified on the receipt.
 This may be due to a purchase made on a credit or an outstanding amount owed by one of the parties.
 For this reason, the seller should make a section available that specifies the amount paid by the buyer.

 Payment method